glisadeveloper/rest_api/README.md

 # RestFul Api - example by Gligorije
-	* Custom PHP API example using some PHP 8 features ( a few )
+	* Custom PHP API example witout any framework
 	* This example shows how one should restful service work
 	* Database Wrapper with the Singleton Pattern
 	* Through the developing process, I use Postman for testing endpoints